wdi-sg/project-1/README.md

 ## Project #1: The Game

 ### **Overview**
 Memory has long been a favourite game for all generations.
-Test your memory with Food Memory Game - a memory card game for all those who have a strong desire to eat.
+Test your memory with Eat This - a memory card game for all those who have a strong desire to eat.
 This game requires a good knowledge of observation, concentration and a good memory to win.
-The objective of the game is to match all the pairs.
+The objective of the game is to collect the most matching pairs.
+The game is designed so two players can play against each other and win by scoring higher than the other player.

 ### **Instructions**